apache/druid/docs/content/tutorials/tutorial-kafka.md

 ## Enable Druid Kafka ingestion

 We will use Druid's Kafka indexing service to ingest messages from our newly created *wikipedia* topic.
-To start the service, we will need to submit a supervisor spec to the Druid overlord by running the following from the Imply directory:
+To start the service, we will need to submit a supervisor spec to the Druid overlord by running the following from the Druid package root:

 ```bash
 curl -XPOST -H'Content-Type: application/json' -d @quickstart/tutorial/wikipedia-kafka-supervisor.json http://localhost:8090/druid/indexer/v1/supervisor